openstack-archive/fuel-plugin-lma-collector/doc/source/user/installation.rst

 Installation
 ============

-Prior to installing the LMA Collector Plugin, you may want to install its
+Prior to installing the LMA Collector Plugin, you may want to install the backend services the Collector depends on.
+These backend services include:
-dependencies:

-* Elasticsearch and Kibana for log analytics
+* Elasticsearch
-* InfluxDB and Grafana for metrics analytics
+* InfluxDB
-* Nagios for alerting
+* Nagios

-To install them automatically you can refer to the:
+You have two options for that.

+1. Install these backend services automatically using the Fuel Plugins listed below.

-1. `Elasticsearch-Kibana Fuel Plugin Installation Guide <http://fuel-plugin-elasticsearch-kibana.readthedocs.org/en/latest/installation.html#installation-guide>`_.
+  * `Elasticsearch-Kibana Fuel Plugin Installation Guide <http://fuel-plugin-elasticsearch-kibana.readthedocs.org/en/latest/installation.html#installation-guide>`_.
-2. `InfluxDB-Grafana Fuel Plugin Installation Guide <http://fuel-plugin-influxdb-grafana.readthedocs.org/en/latest/installation.html#installation-guide>`_.
+  * `InfluxDB-Grafana Fuel Plugin Installation Guide <http://fuel-plugin-influxdb-grafana.readthedocs.org/en/latest/installation.html#installation-guide>`_.
-3. `Infrastructure Alerting Fuel Plugin Installation Guide <http://fuel-plugin-lma-infrastructure-alerting.readthedocs.org/en/latest/installation.html#installation-guide>`_.
+  * `Infrastructure Alerting Fuel Plugin Installation Guide <http://fuel-plugin-lma-infrastructure-alerting.readthedocs.org/en/latest/installation.html#installation-guide>`_.

+2. Install these backend services manually outside of your OpenStack environment.
-You can install Elasticsearch/Kibana, InfluxDB/Grafana and Nagios outside of the Fuel Plugin framework as long as your installation meets the LMA Collector plugin's :ref:`requirements <plugin_requirements>`.
+   This installation must comply with the LMA Collector Plugin's :ref:`requirements <plugin_requirements>`.

 LMA Collector Fuel Plugin install using the RPM file of the Fuel Plugins Catalog